Bridge Safety Inspection FAQs

 - N = Not applicable

-A condition rating of 4 or lower means that deterioration on at least one structural component is advanced and the poor conditions result in the bridge being classified as structurally deficient.
+A bridge is classified by the lowest component condition rating for either the deck, superstructure, substructure, or culvert.
+Condition ratings of 7-9 means the bridge is in Good condition under a Good/Fair/Poor condition classification system.
+Condition ratings of 5 or 6 is classified as Fair condition.
+A condition rating of 4 or lower means that deterioration on at least one structural component is advanced and the bridge is classified as being in Poor condition.
 Inspectors provide documentation and photographs to structural engineers to review the deterioration.
 Structural engineers confirm the assigned condition rating, perform a load rating analysis to determine the load (or weight) capacity of the bridge, compare results to previous studies to determine if the capacity has changed, and determine what other actions must be taken.
 PennDOT will either make immediate repairs to the bridge, take temporary actions (for example, shoring the weakened sections, restricting traffic from critical areas, or posting a weight restriction) to keep the bridge open until repairs can be made, or close the bridge until repairs can be made.

 Although there is no mathematical relationship, a low superstructure condition rating may be accompanied by a lower bridge load capacity.
 Bridge load capacity defines the maximum weight limit that can safely cross the bridge and is based primarily on the ability of the superstructure component to carry legally loaded trucks.
 Different truck axle configurations are used to evaluate weight limits, such as an 18-wheel tractor trailer weighing 40 tons.